Above: Drakensberg Mountains (source)

 I’ll cover KZN from South to North, continuing from the Wild Coast/Transkei where we last left off.

 The South Coast, covering 150 km from the Eastern Cape Province border up to Durban, has one absolute ‘must see’ highlight: the Oribi Gorge Nature Reserve.
 Arrange to spend at least one day here (the park has various accommodation options) and hike the beautiful and incredibly dramatic gorge.
+This Full Day tour from Durban covers both the Oribi Gorge and neaby Lake Eland.

 The rest of the South Coast is made up of a string of beach resort communities and can be compared to the Costa del Sol or Miami Beach – a long stretch of beaches where you can swim and surf and enjoy the nightlife.
 With Durban being an easy train trip away, many travelers choose to stay in the cheaper accommodation options that line this coast; Amazimtoti and Kingsburgh are especially recommended for their wonderful beaches and easy accessibility to Durban.